mle-infrastructure/mle-toolbox/README.md

 4. Setup  up and run your own experiments using the [template files](templates/) and `mle run <exp_config>.yaml`.

-## Installing `mle_toolbox` & dependencies
+## Installation & Credentials Setup

 If you want to use the toolbox on your local machine follow the instructions locally.
 Otherwise do so on your respective remote resource (Slurm or SGE).
-A simple PyPI installation can be done via:
+A PyPI installation is available via:

 ```
 pip install mle-toolbox
 ```

-Alternatively, you can clone this repository and afterwards 'manually' install the toolbox and its dependencies (preferably in a clean Python 3.6 environment):
+Alternatively, you can clone this repository and afterwards 'manually' install it:

 ```
 git clone https://github.com/RobertTLange/mle-toolbox.git
 cd mle-toolbox
 pip install -e .
 ```

+By default the toolbox will only run locally and without any GCS storage of your experiments.
+If you want to integrate the `mle-toolbox` with your SGE/Slurm cluster resources, you have to provide additional data.
+There 2 ways to do so:

+1. After installation type `mle init`.
+This will walk you through all configuration steps in your CLI and save your configuration in `~/mle_config.toml`.
+2. Manually edit the [`template_config.toml`](templates/template_config.toml) template.
+Move/rename the template to your home directory via `mv template_config.toml ~/mle_config.toml`.

+The configuration procedure consists of 3 optional steps, which depend on your needs:

+1. Set whether to store all results & your database locally or remote in a GCS bucket.
+2. Add SGE and/or Slurm credentials and cluster-specific details (headnode names, partitions, proxy server for internet) and default job arguments.
+3. Add the GCP project, GCS bucket name and database filename to store your results.

 ## The 5 Core Commands of the MLE-Toolbox